DaoCasino/platform-prng/README.md

 // ===================================================================

 /**
-   Signidice sign check and calculate new 256-bit digest.
+   Signidice sign check and calculation of a new 256-bit digest.
    Params:
     - prev_digest - signing digest
     - sign - rsa sign